eesha-deepak/myMEETR/README.md

 To connect to mySQL and test the code, create a python file called 'config.py' to house all of your passwords and credentials.

-Note: If mySQLDB's module does not work for your system, copy paste the following lines into env/lib/python3.9/site-packages/click/init.py

-import pymysql

-pymysql.install_as_MySQLdb()